Traineeships are designed to help young people gain the skills and experience for work. They are a partnership between an employer and the College.

 - want to get a job and you have limited work experience

-- are aged 16-24 and qualified below level 3 (you can have up to 1 A Level)
+- are aged 16-24 and do not have a full level 3 qualification (you can have up to 1 A Level)

 - your college and employer/placement provider believe you have a reasonable chance of being ready for employment or an apprenticeship within six months of starting your Traineeship